-Reducing cognitive decline
+Reducing cognitive decline with crossword puzzles

 Researchers from the University of Exeter and Kings College London surveyed more than 17,000 healthy people above the age of 50.
 They investigated how often they do crossword puzzles and also tested various key cognitive functions, such as memory, reasoning, and attention.

-Improving memory in later life
+Improve your memory in later life

 This contributes to improving memory for dementia patients, even in later life.
 It also encourages people to put their ‘thinking hats’ on and keep problem-solving skills sharp!

 Some studies looking into crossword puzzles for dementia patients show a person only needs to work on crossword puzzles for a total of 90 minutes per week in order to both retain and improve their cognition.